|Transferring Files with the Application|

 You can use the application GUI to generate key-pairs and to import existing key-pairs.
 You can also generate key-pairs using the command-line; for instructions, see Creating SSH Keys (Command Line).

-Start the application by clickingasperascp.
-In the menu bar, click Tools > Manage Keys.
+Start the application by launching asperascp.
+From the menu bar, select Tools > Manage Keys.

 In the SSH Keys dialog, click to bring up the New SSH Key Pair window.